Reviews of “The Many Saints of Newark,” “The Jesus Music” and “Old Henry”

 “The Jesus Music”

-(Rated PG-13 for some drug material and thematic elements.
-Opens in theaters on October 1.)
+Rated PG-13 for some drug material and thematic elements.
+Opens in theaters on Oct.
+1.

 The premise: In this compelling, albeit skewed documentary on the history of Contemporary Christian music, directors Andrew and Jon Erwin (who also helmed the faith-based biopics “I Can Only Imagine” and “I Still Believe”) chronicle the genre’s origins in 1960s hippie culture to its current position as a multibillion-dollar industry.
 They tell the story with help from fascinating archival footage and new interviews with dozens of the genre’s pioneers and most popular artists.